What is SI joint pain anyway?

 M: Treat trigger points in all the muscles around the joint: erector spinae, gluteus maximus, medius and minimus, quadratus lumborum and psoas.

+A: Use any acupressure points you know for low back pain.
+S: Stretches for the muscles treated above.
 T: Teach and recommend self-care exercises for your client.
 This could include encouragement to exercise (well known to be a great healer in any pain situations), self-trigger point treatment or any other rehab exercises you know.

 So in summary, don’t be scared of the sacroiliac joint – your work can achieve a great deal for many clients in pain.
 CHWAbout Rachel Fairweather and the Jing Institute of Advanced MassageRachel Fairweather is co-founder and director of the Jing Institute of Advanced Massage.
 An acclaimed teacher and guest lecturer, she has been a massage therapist for 25 years and is author of an upcoming book on advanced massage approaches to be published next year by Handspring Publishing.
 Based In Brighton, London and Edinburgh, the Jing Institute run a variety of courses in advanced techniques to help you build the career you desire including myofascial courses and a one year advanced clinical massage certiticate.
 Our short CPD courses include excellent hands on learning in a variety of techniques including trigger point therapy, myofascial release, pregnancy, hot stone and stretching.
 For the first time you are now able to learn these techniques at your own time and pace with our revolutionary new online courses and webinars.